Who Should Attend?

 Special Benefit for Medical Home Training Certificate Holders

-Participants who successfully complete the Medical Home Training Program offered in conjunction with the Second National Medical Home Summit are eligible to receive a 15% tuition discount for courses taken as part of the Master of Science in Healthcare Quality and Safety (MS-HQS) degree program offered through Thomas Jefferson University's School of Population Health.
-To be eligible for this discount, Medical Home Summit attendees must meet all admissions requirements for the program and must enroll by July 1, 2012.
-For more information about Jefferson's MS-HQS see www.jefferson.edu/population_health.
+Participants who successfully complete the Medical Home Training Program offered in conjunction with the Fourth National Medical Home Summit are eligible to receive a 15% tuition discount for courses taken as part of the Master of Science degree programs offered through Thomas Jefferson University's School of Population Health.
+To be eligible for this discount, Medical Home Summit attendees must meet all admissions requirements for the program and must enroll by July 1, 2014.
+(This offer is only available for matriculated students).
+For more information about Jefferson's master's programs in public health, health policy, healthcare quality and safety, applied health economics/outcomes research, and chronic care management, as well as the PhD in Population Health Sciences, visit www.Jefferson.edu/population_health.

 Frequently Asked Questions